 A Community-Centred Approach to “Housing First”

 It has been a very busy year for all of us here as we focused our thoughts and efforts at evolving our member services and governance structure, in response to a dynamic and ever-changing environment.
-At the centre of this journey lies the question – what do we need to do now to create a brighter future for Houselink members?
+At the centre of this journey lies the question – what do we need to do now to create a brighter future for Houselink participants?

 Houselink’s Annual Report 2013-2014: Commitment

-2013-2014 we embarked in setting our 2014-2017 strategic priorities which highlights our renewed commitment, to our membership, staff and donors.
+2013-2014 we embarked in setting our 2014-2017 strategic priorities which highlights our renewed commitment, to our participants, staff and donors.
 Through this annual report we also share some highlights of our commitment to our last strategic plan.

 Houselink’s Annual Report 2012-13: Raising the Bar

 See how Houselink raised the bar 2012-2013 in employment, support, housing and health.
-But we would also like you to know about changes that don’t make headlines, but will give Houselink and our funders new ways to learn from our members and front-line staff.
+But we would also like you to know about changes that don’t make headlines, but will give Houselink and our funders new ways to learn from our participants and front-line staff.

 2010- 2011 was the first full year with our new Executive Director, Brian Davis and President, Frank White.
 Highlights include the addition of one of our largest buildings in east Toronto!
 29 more individuals can now call Houselink home.